VanceOD/assembly-line/README.md

 ## Summary

-This is the source code for [Gamedev.js Jam 2026](https://itch.io/jam/gamedevjs-2026).
+This is the source code for my [Gamedev.js Jam 2026](https://itch.io/jam/gamedevjs-2026) entry.
 Normally I keep my repositories private because I'm not particularly proud of my coding skills, but one of the challenges for this game jam is the [Open Source Challenge](https://gamedevjs.com/jam/2026/#challenge-opensource).
 So I figured, why not.
 And if anyone finds this code helpful in any way, then that's a plus.